dull-bird/cv_debug_mate_cpp/README.md

 - **4) Decode & render**:
   - Mat → decode raw bytes (or raw floats) and render via Canvas (pan/zoom/grid/values).
   - Point cloud → parse XYZ triplets and render via Three.js.
+  - 1D Data → parse numeric sequences and render as high-performance Canvas plots (with rectangle zoom and data export).

 ### Notes / limitations
 - **LLDB + MSVC STL** has limited support; vector parsing may fail (e.g. size reported as 0), so point clouds can be unavailable or slower.